-In the event that any changes to the 2021 AGM become unavoidable, we will announce them on the Company's website at www.physiomics.co.uk.
+The Company intends to hold a physical AGM this year.
+In the event that any changes to the 2022 AGM become unavoidable, however, we will announce them on the Company's website at www.physiomics.co.uk.
 The website also provides links to the annual report and accounts, interim results and other relevant announcements immediately after they have been made available via RNS.

-The Annual General Meeting of the Company will be held at the offices of Physiomics Plc, The Magdalen Centre, Oxford Science Park, Oxford OX4 4GA at 10.00 a.m. on 23 November 2021.
+The Annual General Meeting of the Company will be held at the offices of Physiomics Plc, The Magdalen Centre, Oxford Science Park, Oxford OX4 4GA at 10.00 a.m. on 22 November 2022.

-By order of the board
+By order of the board Dr Jim Millen Executive Chairman and Chief Executive Officer

-Dr Paul Harper, Chairman